Family violence – effects on children’s health

 • physical abuse or threats of physical harm

-• financial abuse (controlling someone’s access to money)
+• financial abuse, such as controlling someone’s access to money

-• isolating someone (e.g. by stopping them from seeing their family and friends)
+• isolating someone, such as stopping them from seeing their family and friends

-• cyber abuse (controlling, harassing or constantly checking up on someone using social media, internet, emails, messaging or texting).
+• cyber abuse, including controlling, harassing or constantly checking up on someone using social media, internet, emails, messaging or texting.

 Family violence tends to be a pattern of behaviour that builds over time, and experiences can vary between family members.
 People of any age, income, sexuality, social background, culture or religion can be affected by family violence.
 Family violence can involve partners, ex-partners, parents, siblings, carers and other extended family members.